 The VCWPD Groundwater Resources Section samples and reviews groundwater quality data to obtain the general groundwater characteristics within Ventura County groundwater basins.
 Groundwater Resources staff obtains and shares groundwater quality data with other organizations and agencies in the County to maintain consistency in the county-wide groundwater quality monitoring program.
-The data is also used by stakeholders, consultants and other professionals.
-Water quality data is publicly available upon request.
+The data are also used by stakeholders, consultants and other professionals.
+Water quality data are publicly available upon request.

 The County does not own or operate wells sampled except for a few exceptions.
-Consistency efforts are made to sample the same wells each year and additional wells.
-Some wells in the sampling program are large capacity and sampled strictly when in operation.
-Some may not be available for sampling due to unforeseen circumstances (I.e. pump maintenance, repairs, pump inactivity due to precipitation, lock changes on gate, etc.).
+Efforts are made to consistently sample the same wells each year and additional wells.
+Some may not be available for sampling due to unforeseen circumstances (e.g., pump maintenance, repairs, pump inactivity due to precipitation, lock changes on gate).
 When wells cannot be sampled, alternate and similarly-constructed wells are identified.